-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 In other currencies, the U.S. dollar index was down although off overnight lows and below the two-week high of 94.017 seen on Monday.
 Markets continue to await word on the next chair, specifically whether U.S. President Donald Trump will name an interest-rate hawk to the post.
 The U.S. dollar got a boost early in the week on reports that Stanford University economist John Taylor was among the top contenders for the job.
 Fed chair Janet Yellen's current term ends early next year.
 The markets expect Mr. Trump to announce the next Fed chair before leaving on a trip to Asia next month.

-Meanwhile, the euro was at a week high against the greenback ahead of the ECB meeting with policy makers expected to outline plans to trim the massive bond-buying program.
+Meanwhile, the euro slid against the U.S. dollar in the wake of the ECB announcement but its bond-buying program.

 In bonds, the yield on the U.S. 10-year note was lower at 2.423 per cent.
 The yield on the 30-year note was lower at 2.934 per cent.